domdiak/tablica/README.md

 * Ability to add / remove / edit job cards
 * Drag & Drop cards between different categories
 * Archive cards to keep the info but remove them from the main board
+* User data gets stored in a PostgreSQL database, hosted on Heroku

 ## Screenshots
 <p float="left">